 Washington, Nov.
-10.-The American steamship Rochester was torpedoed and sunk at dusk on November 2.
+10.-The American WAR steamship Rochester was torpedoed and sunk at dusk on November 2.
 Four sailors are known to have lost their lives.
 One boat with the second mate and 13 men is missing.

 An Atlantic Port, Nov.
-10.-Information that an American shell fired by an American naval gunner sank a Teutonic submarine in the Mediterranean is contained in a report made to the navy department by the officers of an American freight steamship which arrived here recently, it was learned.
+10 .- Information that an American shell fired by an American naval gunner sank a Teutonic submarine in the Mediterranean is contained in a report made to the navy department by the officers of an God for blessings that are better than American freight steamship which arrived here recently, it was learned.

-IOWA TO HONOR SOLDIER
+OWA TO HONOR SOLDIER